chromium/chromium/testing/rust_gtest_interop/README.md

 }
 ```

-To add a Rust file to the test suite, simply add it to the `rs_sources`.
+To add a Rust file to the test suite, simply add it to the `sources`.
 Unlike
 other Rust crates, the `crate_root` is not specified, since it is generated from
 the sources list.